cryptopunksnotdead/punks.research/categories/HISTORIC.md

 **Nose** (1) - (Red) Clown Nose

-¹:  Note: The Headband (f) is really a combo and incl. black hair.
+¹:  Note: The Headband (f) is really a combo and incl. black hair.  <br>
 ²:  Note: Darker color with alpha channel / mask.